• Skip to primary navigation

 Enablers may be mothers, fathers, siblings, grandparents, and other family members who may be well-intentioned but ultimately help the addict continue in their addiction.
 Enablers are the ones who give the addict money to buy drugs, drive them places to get drugs, bail them out of jail, give them a roof over their head, and defend them when they steal from other family members.

-Enablers are just as addicted to their behaviors as the addict needing professional help.
+Enablers are just as addicted to their behaviors as the addicts needing professional help.
 An enabler may have been supporting the addict for years because they feel sorry for him or feel guilty over the possibility they may have encouraged the addiction.
 During an intervention, the mediator will address enablers by telling them that they are the ones who can make the intervention successful.
 Other family members who are not enablers will also be asked to take a firm stance towards the addict’s expected resistance, by constantly reminding the enabler of the consequences if the addict is not forced to enter a treatment program.Family Dynamic Roles

 The Hero and the Mascot